-'T is matter of serious concern that parties in this country for some time past have been too much characterized by geographical discriminations northern and southern States, Atlantic and western country.
-These discriminations,1 which are the mere artifice of the spirit of party (always dexterous to avail itself of every source of sympathy,2 of every handle by which the passions can be taken hold of, and which has been careful to turn to account the circumstance of territorial vicinity 3), have furnished an argument against the Union as evidence of a real difference of local interests and views, and serve to 1 of party.
-2 sympathy of.
-3 neighborhood. hazard it by organizing large districts of country under the direction of ' different factions whose passions and prejudices, rather than the true interests of the country, will be too apt to regulate the use of their influence.
+'T is matter of serious concern that parties in this country for some time past have been too much characterized by geographical discriminations-northern and southern States, Atlantic and western country.
+These discriminations, 1 which are the mere artifice of the spirit of party (always dexterous to avail itself of every source of sympathy, 2 of every handle by which the passions can be taken hold of, and which has been careful to turn to account the circumstance of territorial vicinity 3), have furnished an argument against the Union as evidence of a real difference of local interests and views, and serve to hazard it by organizing large districts of country under the direction of 1 different factions whose passions and prejudices, rather than the true interests of the country, will be too apt to regulate the use of their influence.
 If it be possible to correct this poison in the affairs of our country, it is worthy the best endeavors of moderate and virtuous men to effect it.

-One of the expedients which the partisans of faction employ towards strengthening their influence by local discriminations," is to misrepresent the opinions and views of rival districts.
-The people at large cannot be too much on their guard against the iealousies which grow out of these misrepresentations.
+One of the expedients which the partisans of faction employ towards strengthening their influence by local discriminations, 2 is to misrepresent the opinions and views of rival districts.
+The people at large cannot be too much on their guard against the jealousies which grow out of these misrepresentations.
 They tend to render aliens to each other those who ought to be tied together by fraternal affection.
 The people of the western country have lately had a useful lesson on this subject.
-They have seen in the negotiation by the Executive, and in the unanimous ratification of the treaty with Spain by the Senate, and in the universal satisfaction at that event in all parts of the country, a decisive proof how unfounded have been the suspicions instilled 3 in them of a policy in the Atlantic States, and in the different departments of the general government, hostile to their interests in relation to the Mississippi.
+They have seen in the negotiation by the Executive, and in the unanimous ratification of the treaty with Spain by the Senate, and in the universal satisfaction at that event in all parts of the country, a decisive proof how unfounded have been the suspicions instilled in them of a policy in the Atlantic States, and in the different departments of the general government, hostile to their interests in relation to the Mississippi.
 They have seen two treaties formed which secure to them every thing that they could desire to confirm their prosperity.
 Will they not henceforth rely for the preservation of these advantages on that Union by which they were procured?
+Will they not reject those counsellors who would render them alien to their brethren and connect them with aliens?